Hundra: Reception

-Paul Mavis of Dvdtalk.com described Hundra as a "genial, rollicking, comic book sword and sandals fantasy" and argued for the film's cult status.

-"Monster Pictures" stated "Hundra" was "one of the great underrated films of the era".
+Paul Mavis of DVD Talk described Hundra as a "genial, rollicking, comic book sword and sandals fantasy" and argued for the film's cult status.
+Monster Pictures stated Hundra was "one of the great underrated films of the era".
 John Shatzer of BloodTypeOnline.com wrote a negative review but gave Hundra credit by saying a few action scenes were exciting.
 Judge David Johnson of DVD Verdict instead regarded the action scenes and Landon's general performance as "stilted," only allowing the film's "camp" value.
-Keith Breese of Filmcritic.com praised Laurene Landon as "a striking action lead" and compared Hundra to "Xena".
+Keith Breese of Filmcritic.com praised Laurene Landon as "a striking action lead" and compared the character Hundra to Xena.

-Comparison to contemporary genre films

 Mondo-Digital categorised Hundra as one of the better contemporary copies of Conan the Barbarian and pointed out that Hundra preceded the film adaptation of Red Sonja.
 Richard Scheib of Moria.co.nz called Hundra a "better incarnation of the spirit of the Red Sonja stories than the Red Sonja (1985) film ever was".
 Landon herself called the film "a female version of Conan the Barbarian".

 DVD release

-In 2007 the DVD label Subversive published "Hundra" with a commentary by Matt Cimber and Laurene Landon and a making-of.
+In 2007 the DVD label Subversive published Hundra with a commentary by Matt Cimber and Laurene Landon and a making-of.
 The edition also includes a comic book and Ennio Morricone's soundtrack on a CD.
 Andrew Borntreger of badmovies.org complained about missing subtitles and closing credits being hard to read.
 Jonathan Doyle of media-party.com criticised the anamorphic transfer and the sound quality of what he called a "cult oddity".